PrasannaL15/EmailSender/README.md

 ## Files Description

-- `email_send.py`: The main script that sends personalized emails.
+- `email_send.py`: The main script that sends personalized emails and provides a preview.
 - `email_body.html`: The HTML template used for the email body.
 - `recipients.csv`: The CSV file containing recipient details.
 - `Resume.pdf`: The PDF resume attached to each email.